Analysis of the hidden-charm pentaquark candidates in the $J/\psi \Sigma$ mass spectrum via the QCD sum rules: QCD sum rules for the pentaquark states

-where the $s_0$ and $s_0^\prime$ are the continuum thresholds for the $uusc\bar{c}$ pentaquark states with the negative and positive parity, respectively.
-The pentaquark states with negative and positive parity receive no contaminations from each other \cite{WangZG-Review,Wang1508-EPJC,WangHuang-EPJC-1508-12,WangZG-EPJC-1509-12,WangZG-NPB-1512-32, WangZhang-APPB}.
+where the $s_0$ and $s_0^\prime$ are the continuum thresholds for the $uusc\bar{c}$ pentaquark states with the negative and positive parities, respectively.
+The pentaquark states with negative and positive parities receive no contaminations from each other \cite{WangZG-Review,Wang1508-EPJC,WangHuang-EPJC-1508-12,WangZG-EPJC-1509-12,WangZG-NPB-1512-32, WangZhang-APPB}.